rober12345/time-series-project-tutorial/README.md

 **American Express Default Prediction**

 This will be a very exciting project because we will enroll in a Kaggle competition!
-This time you will not only deliver a solution link for the bootcamp, you will also be able to win cash prizes and increase your possiblities to be seen by a huge company, in this case, American Express!
+This time you will not only deliver a solution link for the bootcamp, you will also be able to win cash prizes and increase your possibilities to be seen by a huge company, in this case, American Express!

 Let's go step by step on how to do this project:

 **Step 1:**

-If you don't have it yet, create an account in kaggle.com (https://www.kaggle.com/)
+If you don't have it yet, [create an account in kaggle.com](https://www.kaggle.com/)

 **Step 2:**

-Go to the following link https://www.kaggle.com/competitions/amex-default-prediction .
+Go to the following link: https://www.kaggle.com/competitions/amex-default-prediction .

 This is an amazing real time competition launched by American Express on default prediction.
 The purpose is to predict if a customer will default in the future.